 During these meetings, it is also essential to have the support of a professional with extensive experience in assisting international clients and an understanding of your cultural habits and personal needs.
 With this close and personalised support tailored to your expectations, it’s easier to make the right decisions!

 Aside from these moments — which are key to having access to all the information and making the decisions necessary for the construction work to proceed — you don't need to be present in Portugal.

 To ensure clients greater peace of mind, some builders, such as PRESPROP - Portugal Construction, regularly send photographic progress reports throughout the construction process.
 Clients also have the added comfort of a dedicated Account Manager who acts as a bridge between the builder and their needs!
 With no technical jargon in between, or the need to talk to the multiple suppliers involved, the whole process is simple and hassle-free!

 What are the legal and technical steps of building a house in Portugal?

 The builder, who is legally required to have a valid construction license in Portugal, is entirely responsible for coordinating all legal and technical details, so you will not have to worry about any of these things.
 Namely, the legal process which includes the following steps:

 Obtaining the previous information request (“Pedido de Informação Prévia”) from the City Council where your future home is located.
-This document indicates whether building on your plot is allowed, as well as legal and regulatory conditions applicable.
+This document indicates whether building on your plot is allowed, as well as the legal and regulatory conditions applicable.
 In the case of a “loteamento”, this step isn't required since the possibility to build on the plot is already authorised in its legal documentation.